 It was only a matter of time.
 One cannot enjoy 4- and 5-star reviews indefinitely.
 Yep, I gotta a two-er.
 A big, fat, stinky two-er.
-And Nature’s coincidental imps went all out for the event, because the review comes courtesy of a lad named Vlad.

 I debated to even blog about this.
 The moment I mention the stinker, you’ll all scurry over to find it, and I’d prefer to keep the shame top-secret, not to mention I’d like to remain professional.
 But the title of my blog isn’t The Write Transition because I pontificate about ponies.
 It’s because I share my writing journey with others who travel the same path.
 And that means sharing the pretty and the ugly.

 For all you writers out there, here are my 15 STEPS for dealing with a bad review.
 If you’re not a writer, feel free to enjoy my pain anyway.

 Step 1: Feel heart leap into throat and gut sink to knees the second you spot the review.
 Taste a coppery sickness in your mouth.

 Step 2: Refresh the page in case you’re mistaken.

 Step 3: Experience a rush of despair when you discover the reviewer gave away the plot twist by dumping a truckload of spoilers.